-- 12.1 Impact of Violations: Failure to timely summit IBC Research Protocol Applications and to receive IBC approval of these applications before initiating research with a hazardous biological agent, or failure to register certain types of experiments utilizing recombinant organisms, can have far-reaching effects, including citation of the University and the PI for possible violations of Federal Code and/or denial of federal funds for research to the PI or the University. - 12.2 Reporting of Violations: Non-compliance with the Policy on Institutional Biosafety Committee and the companion Procedures for Institutional Biosafety Committee (IBC) Compliance, including IBC Procedures for timely submission of IBC Research Protocol Applications, amendments, failure to attend required training, and other violations of IBC policy or IBC procedures may result in referral to the Vice President for Research and/or the Research Integrity Officer for review under the Saint Louis University Research Integrity Policy. - 12.3 Sanctions: Gross or repeated violations of the IBC policy and/or IBC procedures may result in disciplinary actions.
-Disciplinary actions for non-compliance can result in suspension or termination of research by the IBC or the Vice President for Research, including withholding of funding, a report of suspected misconduct, and/or a reporting to the applicable government regulatory and/or funding agencies.
+- 12.1 Impact of Violations: Failure to timely summit IBC Research Protocol Applications and to receive IBC approval of these applications before initiating research with a hazardous biological agent, or failure to register certain types of experiments utilizing recombinant organisms, can have far-reaching effects, including citation of the University and the PI for possible violations of Federal Code and/or denial of federal funds for research to the PI or the University. - 12.2 Reporting of Violations: Non-compliance with the Policy on Institutional Biosafety Committee and the companion Procedures for Institutional Biosafety Committee (IBC) Compliance, including IBC Procedures for timely submission of IBC Research Protocol Applications, amendments, failure to complete required training, and other violations of IBC policy or IBC procedures must be reported to the Saint Louis University Biological Safety Officer, the Institutional Biosafety Committee, the Environmental Health and Safety office, or the Vice President for Research. - 12.3 Sanctions: Gross or repeated violations of the IBC policy and/or IBC procedures may result in disciplinary actions.
+Disciplinary actions for non-compliance can result in suspension or termination of research by the BSO, IBC or the Vice President for Research, including withholding of funding, a report of suspected misconduct, and/or a reporting to the applicable government regulatory and/or funding agencies.
+Individuals who fail to comply with this policy and the procedures associated with it may also be subject to disciplinary actions guided by the University's Staff Performance Management Policy, SLU Faculty Manual (St. Louis Campus), or Student Handbook.
+Non-compliance with this policy may result in disciplinary action, up to and including separation from the University.
+Refer to the Institutional Biosafety Committee (IBC) Policy for additional details.

-13.0 REFERENCES
+13.0 References